data-mie/dbt-profiler/README.md

 `dbt-profiler` may work with unsupported adapters but they haven't been tested yet.
 If you've used `dbt-profiler` with any of the unsupported adapters I'd love to hear your feedback (e.g., create an issue, PR or hit me with with a DM on [dbt Slack](https://community.getdbt.com/)) 😊

+✅ AWS Athena

+✅ BigQuery

+✅ Databricks

 ✅ PostgreSQL

-✅ BigQuery
+✅ Redshift

 ✅ Snowflake

-✅ Redshift

-✅ Databricks

 ✅ SQL Server

 ❌ Apache Spark

 ❌ Presto

 # Contents
 * [get_profile](#get_profile-source)